mncrowe/QGDipoles.jl/docs/src/Examples.md

 ![image](Ex_4.png)

-In addition to these wrapper functions, the functions `CreateLCD` and `CreateLCD` implement the Lamb-Chaplygin dipole [4] and Larichev-Reznik dipole [5] directly using the analytical solution for these cases.
+In addition to these wrapper functions, the functions `CreateLCD` and `CreateLCD` implement the Lamb-Chaplygin dipole[^2] and Larichev-Reznik dipole[^3] directly using the analytical solution for these cases.

 ## Example 5: A GeophysicalFlows.jl simulation

-This package is designed to be compatible with `GeophysicalFlows.jl` [6] and provide a means of generating dipolar vortex initial conditions for layered QG and surface QG simulations.
+This package is designed to be compatible with `GeophysicalFlows.jl`[^4] and provide a means of generating dipolar vortex initial conditions for layered QG and surface QG simulations.
 Here, we'll discuss a simple example of how to setup a 1-layer simulation in `GeophyiscalFlows.jl` using the Lamb-Chaplygin dipole as the initial condition.
 We'll also see that, as expected, the dipole retains it's form during the evolution and hence is a steady solution in a co-moving frame.
 Let's begin by defining some parameters for our vortex initial condition and our numerical simulation:

 ```julia
 using GeophysicalFlows, QGDipoles